 - (a) The PAQ indicates that the facility does not house inmates with disabilities physical, mental or cognitive, based on the agreement with the Mississippi Department of Corrections.
 The auditor found this credible after observations during the onsite visit and informal interviews with staff and inmates. - (b) Contract with a translator was provided to the auditor for review.
-It was clarified that this agency will provide translation services for Spanish.
+It was clarified that this person will provide translation services for Spanish.
 The facility has PREA posters located in areas where inmates can view them in English and Spanish in addition to PREA inmate education in both English and Spanish.
 When selecting inmates to be interviewed, the auditor sought out those deemed Hispanic.
-One inmate was interviewed that was bi-lingual, however he spoke and understood English.
-Additionally, the auditor randomly, informally asked staff about interactions with him.
-They confirmed that they have been able to efficiently communicate with him.
-The auditor asked the facility to provide him a copy of the Spanish handbook.
-They complied and a follow-up interaction with him confirmed he received it.
+Three inmates were interviewed that were bi-lingual, however all spoke and understood English.
 The auditor informally and formal asked numerous staff (Warden, officers, case manager and nurse) if they had any experience with an inmate that does not speak English or Spanish; they all indicated no. The auditor concluded that due to the nature of the population housed here, the MDOC would not send an inmate who cannot speak English as the facility would initiate a return transfer.
 Therefore, the auditor finds that they are able to meet the requirements of this provision. - (c) Random staff interviews confirmed to the auditor that another inmate has not been used to interpret regarding any PREA situation (first responder duties).
 The auditor found this credible as they report not having any PREA allegations.

-Summary of evidence to support findings: Policy, interviews, observations, review of the interpretation contract, all provided the auditor with sufficient evidence to support a finding of compliance.
+Summary of evidence to support findings: Policy, interviews, observations, review of the interpreter contract, all provided the auditor with sufficient evidence to support a finding of compliance.

-Standard 115.17: Hiring and promotion decisions
+115.17 Hiring and promotion decisions